obsidianmd/obsidian-developer-docs/en/Plugins/Releasing/Plugin guidelines.md

 The global app object is intended for debugging purposes and might be removed in the future.

+### Avoid unnecessary logging to console

+Please avoid unnecessary logging.
+In it's default configuration, the developer console should only show error messages, debug messages should not be shown.
 ## Mobile
 ![[Mobile development#Node and Electron APIs]]